JhouLab/Pi5WebcamRecorder/README.md

   There are two ways to do this:

-  #### Method 1: Easy, but you won't be able to upload changes to Github.
+  #### Method 1: Easy, but is read-only, i.e. you won't be able to upload changes to Github.
   Open a command prompt, use "cd" to select a destination directory, then type:

     git clone https://github.com/JhouLab/Pi5WebcamRecorder

   Now go to STEP 2.

   #### Method 2: Harder, but gives you to ability to upload changes to the lab account
   Download Github Desktop from these instructions: https://pi-apps.io/install-app/install-github-desktop-on-raspberry-pi/

-  In a nutshell, you first need to install Pi-Apps using this command:
+  To summarize the above, first install Pi-Apps:

     wget -qO- https://raw.githubusercontent.com/Botspot/pi-apps/master/install | bash

-  Then launch Pi-Apps, select "Programming", then "Github Desktop" (the purple cat icon), and then click the button to install Github Desktop.
-Now launch it from the main Raspberry Pi menu, under "Accessories", then log into the lab github account with jhoulab1@gmail.com as username and standard password.
+  Launch Pi-Apps, select "Programming", then "Github Desktop" (the purple cat icon), and then click the "Install" button.
+When done, launch Github from the main Raspberry Pi menu, under "Accessories", then log into the lab github account.

   Now, select "File", "Clone repository", "Github.com", then JhouLab/Pi5WebcamRecorder